Power and Water manages both overhead and underground powerlines. You need to be aware of both if you are in construction or working with machinery.

 Property owners are responsible for keeping trees clear of the electricity service line.
 The service line is the line running from the power pole on the road reserve to the house.
 However, if trees are close to powerlines it is critical that you do not attempt to clear them yourself.
 Phone us on 1800 245 092 for information on having them safely removed.

 Some trees and palms are not suitable for growing under or near powerlines.
-In some cases, pruning may not address the safety issue or may impact on the aesthetics and the plant/s may need to be removed.
+In some cases, pruning may not address the safety issue or may impact on the aesthetics and the plant or plants may need to be removed.

 If our contractors identify unsafe vegetation on your private property, they will contact you to discuss removing it permanently.

-Before any trimming begins, our contractor will send notification flyers to appropriate properties.
-If notification is not possible, Tree Trimming locations are updated weekly on our Planned Works page.
+Before any trimming begins, our contractor will send flyers to appropriate properties to let people know.
+If sending a message is not possible, Tree Trimming locations are updated weekly on our Planned Works page.